China's Nio launches smartphone developed to use with its electric cars

 - Location

-SHANGHAI: China's Nio on Thursday (Sep 21) unveiled a high-end smartphone designed to be used with its electric vehicles, touting a plethora of related functions such as using the phone to instruct the car to park itself.
+SHANGHAI, Sept 21 (Reuters) - China's Nio Inc (9866.HK) on Thursday unveiled a high-end smartphone designed to be used with its electric vehicles, touting a plethora of related functions such as using the phone to instruct the car to park itself.

 The launch of the Nio Phone - the first car-specific phone to be sold by a Chinese firm, highlights the advanced state of EV technologies in the world's biggest auto market, where electric cars now account for more than a third of vehicle sales.